 Alternative Breaks are immersive service experiences designed to introduce students to new communities while working to address pressing domestic and global social issues.
 Participating in an Alternative Break is a great way to get to know other students, make a positive impact, and have a meaningful fall or spring break!
-Check out this year’s programs and click on the justice issue for each program to learn more:
+Check out this year’s programs and click on the links for each community partner to learn more:

 Elon Alternative Breaks is a proud member of Break Away, a national organization supporting alternative break programs at campuses across the country.
 We integrate Break Away’s 8 Components of a Quality Alternative Break into our program model.

-For questions about Alternative Breaks, contact Kyle Anderson, Assistant Director of Student Community Engagement Programs at firstname.lastname@example.org.
+For questions about Alternative Breaks, contact Andrew Moffa at firstname.lastname@example.org.